Optimization-based Block Coordinate Gradient Coding for Mitigating Partial Stragglers in Distributed Learning: Numerical Results

-In this part, we consider completion probability maximization.
-Fig.~\ref{fig:CDF_x_vs_n} illustrates the proposed solutions $\check{\mathbf{x}}^{\rm (CDF,st)}$ and $\check{\mathbf{x}}^{\rm (CDF,lg)}$.
-Fig.~\ref{fig:CDF_x_vs_n} indicates that $\check{\mathbf{x}}^{\rm (CDF,st)}$ at $t=10^{8}$ is closer to $\check{\mathbf{x}}^{\rm (CDF,lg)}$ than $\check{\mathbf{x}}^{\rm (CDF,st)}$ at $t=10^{6}$ as expected.
+\REPLYb{Next}, we consider completion probability maximization.
 Fig.~\ref{subfig:CDF_vs_N}, Fig.~\ref{subfig:CDF_vs_mu}, and Fig.~\ref{subfig:CDF_vs_L} illustrate the completion probability versus the number of workers $N$, the rate parameter $\mu$, and the number of model parameters $L$, respectively.
 From Fig.~\ref{fig:simulation_CDF}, we see that the completion probability of each scheme increases with $N$ and $\mu$, and decreases with $L$.
 The explanations are similar to those for the expected overall runtime minimization shown in Fig.~\ref{fig:simulation_E}.
 Fig.~\ref{fig:CDF_vs_t} illustrates the completion probability versus the threshold $t$.
 From Fig.~\ref{fig:CDF_vs_t}, we see that the completion probability of each scheme increases with $t$ as expected.
 Furthermore, from Fig.~\ref{fig:simulation_CDF} and Fig.~\ref{fig:CDF_vs_t}, we can draw the following conclusions.
 The proposed solutions significantly outperform the four baseline schemes.
 For instance, in Fig.~\ref{subfig:CDF_vs_N}, the proposed solutions can achieve reductions of 15\% in the completion probability over the best baseline scheme at $N=10$.
 Besides, the proposed closed-form approximate solution achieves similar completion probability to the proposed stationary point with much lower computational complexity and their gap reduces with $t$, indicating the significant practical value of the proposed approximate solution.